inet-framework/inet/showcases/tsn/trafficshaping/underthehood/doc/index.rst

 - :ned:`EligibilityTimeMeter`: Calculates the transmission eligibility time, determining when a packet becomes eligible for transmission.
 - :ned:`EligibilityTimeFilter`: Filters out expired packets, those that would wait excessively before becoming eligible for transmission.
 - :ned:`EligibilityTimeQueue`: Stores packets in order of their transmission eligibility time.
-- :ned:`EligibilityTimeGate`: Opens at the transmission eligibility time for the next packet
+- :ned:`EligibilityTimeGate`: Opens at the transmission eligibility time for the next packet.

 In a complete network setup, these modules are typically distributed across various components of a network node, such as an Ethernet switch.
 Specifically,